GRAF: Graph Attention-aware Fusion Networks: GRAF

-\textbf{Association-level attention.} To learn the overall importance of an association type, we add association-level attention following node-level attention.
-After learning the importance of each association, we used the weighted sum of embeddings for the prediction task.
+\textbf{Association-level attention.} We utilize multiple associations to capture complementary information, however, all the associations might not have a similar impact on the desired task.
+Therefore, we learn the importance of each association type as follows.

-Following \cite{wang2019heterogeneous}, we first transformed association-specific embedding through a nonlinear transformation (denoted by ${\bf M_0}$) and computed the importance of each embedding as the similarity of transformed embedding with an association-level attention vector (introduced by ${\bf q}$).
-The average of all the node embeddings in the association $\phi$ was considered as the importance of that association, represented by $f^{\phi}$:
+Following \cite{wang2019heterogeneous}, association-specific embeddings are first transformed through a nonlinear transformation and the importance of each association is computed as the similarity of transformed embedding with an association-level attention vector, ${\bf q}$.
+Then applying average over all nodes in the association $\phi$, $f^{\phi}$ is computed as:

 These parameters are shared for all the association and association-specific node embeddings.
+Then normalization happens across all $f^{\phi}$'s using softmax.
+The association-level attention $\beta^{\phi}$ is: